Is a Venezuelan gang growing in the US? Colorado feels the threat.

 “Los buenos somos más,” chanted the crowd in Spanish.
 “There are more good people among us.”

-In August, the city closed another complex run by the same property management that oversees Ms. Romero’s former apartment building.
-The management, who could not be reached for comment, claims the shuttered building was overrun by a Venezuelan gang.
+In August, the city closed another complex.
+The owner, who could not be reached for comment, claims the shuttered building was overrun by a Venezuelan gang.
 Displaced residents and some city officials counter that the building was instead closed due to long-term disrepair and neglect.

 How is Tren de Aragua entering the U.S.?

-Tren de Aragua, which means “Aragua Train,” emerged from a prison in the Venezuelan state of Aragua.
-The Biden administration designated the group as a transnational criminal organization in July and the U.S. State Department is offering up to $12 million in awards for information leading to the arrest or conviction of TdA leaders.
+Tren de Aragua, whose name means “Aragua Train,” emerged from a prison in the Venezuelan state of Aragua.
+The Biden administration designated the group as a transnational criminal organization in July, and the U.S. State Department is offering up to $12 million in awards for information leading to the arrest or conviction of TdA leaders.

 Last year, the U.S. Border Patrol started reporting apprehensions of unauthorized immigrants it considers affiliated with TdA.
 Nationwide, there were 41 such TdA apprehensions last fiscal year, with 26 in fiscal year 2024 so far.
 Individuals linked to separate gangs, such as MS-13 and Paisas, are more frequently apprehended at the border.